ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

 and sometimes a bit later.
 But the line number is the best place to start looking.

-After the line number and another colon is the actual error message.
+After the line number and another colon, you will find the actual error message.
 These can be kind of cryptic but you should still read it.
 As you learn more Java vocabulary they will become more meaningful but they almost always contain some useful clues.
 For instance take this error message: “unclosed string